c3lang/c3-web/src/content/docs/references/docs/optionals_advanced.md

 }
 ```

-## Run code if the Optional has a “Result”
+## Run code if the Optional has a result
 This is a convenience method, the logical inverse of
 [`if (catch)`](../optionals/#checking-if-an-optional-is-empty)
-and is helpful when you don't care about the “Empty” branch of
+and is helpful when you don't care about the empty branch of
 the code or you wish to perform an early return.
 ```c3
 fn void test()